MicrosoftDocs/bot-docs/articles/includes/authentication/auth-aad-v2-settings.md

     - *Accounts in any organizational directory(Microsoft AAD directory - Multi tenant)*
 - Enter `common`  if you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook.com)*.
 Otherwise, the AAD identity provider app will verify through the tenant whose ID was selected and exclude personal MS accounts.
 - Scopes takes a case-sensitive, space-separated list of values.
+- The **Token Exchange URL** is left blank for the root bot but is populated for the skill bot.
+See [Create an OAuth connection settings](../../v4sdk/bot-builder-authentication-sso.md#create-an-oauth-connection-settings-1) to learn how to get its value.